FranciscoMoretti/site/content/blog/how-to-install-next-js-in-ubuntu-22-a-step-by-step-guide.md

 image:
 ---

 Are you looking to start building web applications with Next.js on Ubuntu 22?
 You're in the right place!
-In this tutorial, we will guide you through the step-by-step process of setting up and running Next.js on your Ubuntu 22 distribution.
+This tutorial will guide you through the step-by-step process of setting up and running Next.js on your Ubuntu 22 distribution.

-Before we get started, if you're running Windows, check out our previous post on [How to Install Next.js in Windows Using WSL2](/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide).
+Before we get started, if you're running Windows, check out the post on [How to Install Next.js in Windows Using WSL2](/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide).
 Now, let's dive into the installation process.

 ### Step 1: Set up NVM in Ubuntu
 First things first, we need to set up Node with its version manager.
 Open up the Ubuntu bash tab and paste in the following commands: